BitFunnel/Workbench/README.md

 The expected workflow is to download a Wikipedia database dump and convert it once and then use the resulting BitFunnel corpus files many time over.

+Instructions for obtaining data and processing it below.

 ## Obtaining a the Wikipedia Database Dump

 1. Obtain a Wikipedia database dump file.
 These files are available at